Thomas Cockburn-Campbell

-Sir Thomas Cockburn-Campbell, 4th Baronet (18 April 1845 – 27 September 1892) was an English-born journalist and politician in Australia.
+Sir Thomas Cockburn-Campbell, 4th Baronet (18 April 1845 – 27 September 1892) was an English-born Australian journalist and politician.
+He was a member of the Western Australian Legislative Council and the first president of the Legislative Council after the colony achieved responsible government.

 Early life

-Cockburn-Campbell was born in Exeter, the second son of Sir Alexander Thomas Cockburn-Campbell, second Baronet, and his wife, Grace, daughter of Joseph Spence.
-He was educated in England and at Heidelberg and travelled in Europe.
+Cockburn-Campbell was born in Exeter in 1845.
+He was the second son of Sir Alexander Thomas Cockburn-Campbell, the second baronet of Gartsford, and his wife Grace (née Spence).

+Career

-Cockburn-Campbell left England for Queensland, Australia in 1864 where he worked with Augustus Gregory as a chainman and later with other surveyors.
-In the late 1860s he went to Western Australia and took up farming; his father was resident magistrate at Albany, Western Australia.
-In 1871 he succeeded to the baronetcy on the death of his elder brother Alexander Cockburn-Campbell.
+Cockburn-Campbell left England for Queensland, Australia in 1864 where he worked with Augustus Gregory as a chain man and later with other surveyors.
+In the late 1860s, he went to Western Australia and took up farming.

-Political career

-In 1873 Cockburn-Campbell was nominated a member of the old Western Australian Legislative Council and became chairman of committees.
-He was for some time editor of the West Australian but retired in 1887 due to ill health and was succeeded by John Winthrop Hackett.
-In 1890 he was appointed one of the delegates sent to London to give information and assistance in connexion with the passing of the Western Australian constitution bill.
-He also gave evidence before the Colonization Committee of the House of Commons.
-In December 1890 Campbell became a member of the new Legislative Council and was elected its first president.
-He died at Parliament House in Perth, Western Australia within the Legislative Council chamber on 27 September 1892 due to a Chlorodyne overdose.
-He had married in 1870 Lucy Anne, daughter of Arthur Trimmer, who survived him with two sons and four daughters.

-In 1882, Ferdinand von Mueller named Prostanthera campbellii in his honour.
+In 1871, after his brother died, Cockburn-Campbell succeeded him as the fourth baronet.

+In 1871, he was appointed a member of the colony's Legislative Council.

+In 1890, he went to London as a delegate to ensure the passage of the Western Australian Constitution Bill conferring Western Australia with responsible government.
+After the passage of the bill, the Legislative Council became the upper house of Parliament and Cockburn-Campbell became the new council's first president.

+Cockburn-Campbell also served as editor of The West Australian newspaper from 1879-1887.

+Personal life and death

+Cockburn-Campbell married Lucy Anne Trimmer in 1870.
+He died in Perth on 28 September 1892 and was survived by two sons and four daughters.
+His eldest son, Alexander, became the fifth baronet.

+Cockburn-Campbell's great-great-granddaughter is the Western Australian MP, Merome Beard.

 Music

-Sir Thomas composed a waltz "The Fair Maid of Perth" (1890) dedicated to Miss Margaret Brockman (Mrs P.A.Hope), published in London.
+Cockburn-Campbell composed a waltz "The Fair Maid of Perth" (1890) dedicated to Miss Margaret Brockman (Mrs P. A. Hope), published in London.